 Empowered Leadership: Women Driving Excellence in HME

-A powerful and engaging panel session at the 2024 VGM Heartland Conference included female leaders in the post-acute homecare industry sharing their perspectives on leadership.
+A powerful and engaging panel session at the 2024 VGM Heartland Conference included female leaders sharing their perspectives on leadership.
 Arienne Martinez, Director of Organizational Development at VGM HOMELINK, led a panel discussion with 2023 HME Woman of the Year award winner Dana McLaughlin, President at Medical Service Company, along with VGM's top female executives including Lindy Tentinger, President at VGM & Associates; Barb Anderson, Chief Financial Officer at VGM Group, Inc.; Christa Miehe, President of Corporate Communications & Events at VGM Group, Inc.; and Sara Laures, Chief People Officer at VGM Group, Inc. Covering everything from work-life balance to exuding confidence in the board room, these leaders shared their thoughts about driving excellence in the industry and beyond.

 Q: What women’s empowerment stories have inspired you?